Consumer Finance Survey Results

 Who’s most at risk?

 There is a large disparity in the ability to save for a financial emergency by race and income.
 As income increased, so did the percentage of respondents who had money saved in case of an emergency.
-Ninety-one percent of those with incomes of $100,000 reported holding emergency savings, compared to just 30 percent of adults with income below $20,000, 63 percent of those with income below $40,000, and 78 percent of those with incomes between $40,000 -$50,000.
+Ninety-one percent of those with incomes of $100,000 or more reported that they had money saved up in case of an emergency, compared to just 30 percent of adults with income below $20,000, 63 percent of those with income below $40,000, and 78 percent of those with incomes between $40,000 -$50,000.

 There were significant differences by race.
 More whites (78%) reported having an emergency savings account than African Americans (50%), Hispanics (62%), or Asians (74%)., with the highest percentages of households without any emergency savings at all reported by African-Americans, adults with lower incomes, and among those with a high school education or less.